Zed-Bailey/Zovies/README.md

 - add a path to a folder where you want all movies to be downloaded to in the 'SaveFolderPath' field
 - edit 'Url' field with the deployment ip address and port

 ---

+## How to download movies?
+- select movie on [lookmovie.ag](https://lookmovie.ag/) (you will most likely be redirected to another lookmovie site that's fine)
+- Navigate to the player page (where you watch the movie)
+- copy url from address bar
+- navigate to zovies and click on download link
+- paste url into text field and click download
+- wait a moment until you see a small notification in the bottom left corner
+  - if notification mentions 'the movie couldn't be found' then there was no HD resolution video available :(
+- otherwise wait until the movie has finished being downloaded (~10 minutes)

 ## Functionality

 Search {Work in ptogress}